What would salsa or stir-fry be without cilantro?

 Cilantro plants may have trouble with mildew, leaf spot, aphids, whitefly or wilt.
 The insects can be managed with insecticidal soap.
 If wilt, leaf spot, or mildew are seen, make a point of removing diseased plants and keeping the area clean for a season or two, to dry things out.

-Many beneficial insects, both pollinators and predators, are attracted to cilantro’s umbels-shaped flowers (think umbrella).
+Many beneficial insects, both pollinators and predators, are attracted to cilantro’s umbels-shaped flowers.
 The USDA Extension reports that California growers have discovered that planting cilantro, along with Alyssum plants, in their lettuce crops attracts predatory hoverflies, whose larvae can eat 150 aphids a day!

 While coriander seeds can be stored for a good long while, cilantro leaves do not dry well.
 Unlike many other herbs, which get a stronger flavor when dried, cilantro leaves tend to lose most of their flavor.
 To make the most of your cilantro crop, trying canning some salsa or cilantro pesto.